Leveraging Audio and Text Modalities in Mental Health: A Study of LLMs Performance: Results Discussion

 This framework allowed us to compare the models' ability to handle complex cases where more than one condition might be present, providing valuable insights into their predictive accuracy for mental health diagnostics.

-In the depression detection task summarized in Table \ref{tab:Multi}, Gemini 1.5 Flash achieved the best results in the text modality with a BA of 74.3\% and an F1 score of 0.70 on Prompt 2.
-For PTSD detection, Llama 3 70Bled with a BA of 74\% and an F1 score of 0.75 on Prompt 1.
-In the multiclass and multi-label tasks, Gemini 1.5 Flash excelled again, achieving a BA of 45.4\% in the multiclass task and an F1 score of 0.81 in the multi-label task.
+In the depression detection task summarized in Table \ref{tab:Multi}, Llama 3.3 70B achieved the best results in the text modality with a balanced accuracy (BA) of 75.6\% and an F1 score of 0.69 on Prompt 2.
+For PTSD detection, GPT-4o mini led with a BA of 74.2\% and an F1 score of 0.77 on Prompt 2.
+In the multiclass and multi-label tasks, Gemini 2.5 Pro achieved the highest BA of 47.9\% in the multiclass task while, Phi-3.5-mini achieved an F1 score of 0.91 in the multi-label task.

-Gemini 1.5 Flash emerged as the most consistent model when applying the text modality, consistently achieving high scores across multiple tasks and prompts, validating its reliability in this setup.
+Gemini 2.5 Pro emerged as the most consistent model when applying the text modality, consistently achieving high scores across multiple tasks and prompts, validating its reliability in this setup.

-When both modalities are combined, Gemini 1.5 Flash again shows enhanced performance, achieving a BA of 72.4\% on Prompt 1 and an F1 score of 0.79 on the multi-label task under this configuration.
+When both modalities are combined, Gemini 1.5 Flash again shows enhanced performance, achieving a BA of 72\% on Prompt 1 and an F1 score of 0.79 on the multi-label task under this configuration.
 This multimodal approach, which leverages both textual and vocal data, appears to provide a more comprehensive analysis, potentially increasing the accuracy and reliability of mental health assessments.

 Overall, models in the text modality generally performed better in PTSD detection, while audio-based models showed better performance in depression detection.
 However, the combined modalities often outperformed individual text or audio inputs, suggesting that integrating these approaches may offer the most effective means for mental health diagnostics.